mohammedimran010/SpringBootWithVue/README.md

 npm i
 npm start
 ```
 Please note that Vue CLI has built in support for development-time proxy’ing the API calls via the typical NodeJS port of 9999 over to your Spring Boot web controllers on port 8080.
-When running the packaged jar in production, etc you don’t need to use the proxy mechanism since the Spring Boot embedded web server will be serving up the frontend, React content.
+When running the packaged jar in production, etc you don’t need to use the proxy mechanism since the Spring Boot embedded web server will be serving up the frontend, VueJS content.

 Access the application at [http://localhost:9999](http://localhost:9999)